Telegram-FOSS-Team/Telegram-FOSS/README.md

       - Do not use the name Telegram and the standard logo (white paper plane in a blue circle) for your app — or make sure your users understand that it is unofficial
       - Take good care of your users' data and privacy
       - **Please remember to publish your code too in order to comply with the licenses**

-6. Building under Windows may be problematic and won't be fixed

 The project can be built with Android Studio or from the command line with gradle: